 Girard, Avs hold off Hurricanes late

-Samuel Girard scored the winning goal late in the third period after teammate Tyson Jost posted two earlier goals, as the Colorado Avalanche defeated the host Carolina Hurricanes 3-2 on Friday night.
+Samuel Girard scored the winning goal late in the third period after teammate Tyson Jost posted two earlier goals, and the Colorado Avalanche defeated the host Carolina Hurricanes, 3-2, on Friday night.
 Colorado won its fifth game in a row and extended its points streak to six games.
 Goalie Pavel Francouz made 45 saves for the Avalanche, who have won seven straight on the road.

-Teuvo Teravainen scored twice in the third period as Carolina rallied to tie it.
+Teuvo Teravainen scored twice in the third period to rally Carolina.
 Girard's go-ahead goal came with 2:37 to play, as he snuck in from the point, took a pass from Gabriel Landeskog and buried a wrist shot off the post and in for his fourth goal of the season.
 The defenseman, who has played in 63 total games this season, has three goals in February.

 Colorado was in the first outing of a three-game road trip. --Field Level Media